MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

 \bh{2.5D Thermal RC Model Specifics:} For the 2.5D systems, the choice of 4 nodes per chiplet leads to 64, 144, and 256 nodes in the chiplet layer of the 16, 36, and 64 chiplet systems, respectively.
 For all other layers, the number of nodes is equal to the total number of chiplets per layer.
 This allows the model to maintain higher thermal resolution in the critical chiplet layers while maintaining a fast execution time.

-\bh{3D Thermal RC Model Specifics:} The node densities in the 3D system are adjusted similar to the 2.5D models.
-The layers that contain chiplets use a 8$\times$8 grid, implying 4 nodes per chiplet.
+\bh{3D Thermal RC Model Specifics:} The node densities in the 3D system are adjusted similarly to the 2.5D models.
+The layers that contain chiplets use an 8$\times$8 grid, implying 4 nodes per chiplet.
 All other layers have a 4$\times$4 grid, leading to a lower node density.
 The entire 3D system consists of 48 chiplets in total.
 There are a total of 192 nodes counting all nodes within chiplets.